Zev-se/zev.se/zev/content/posts/getting-started.md

 series = []
 +++

 So I thought I would not publish yet.
 I still have no logo, the first page isn't modified yet, not sure I like the font sizes and spacing.
-But then I realized, thsi is the exact oposite of what this page is supposed to be.
+But then I realized, this is the exact oposite of what this page is supposed to be.
 I'm trying to get things good and polished before publishing when this page in fact is for all the half done, good enough projects.
 The proof-of-concept, might fix later-projects.
 So here we go, this is what you'll get and if, when you read this, the page has a logo there's probably a post about designing it.

-To get this page up I found XXX.
+To get this page up I found joseluisq Static Web Server.
 It can also be hosted via Docker.
 So it should be fairly simple.
 The modified codes looks like this (note this is wrong and will be changed further down):

 ```
-version: "3.3"
+version: "3.8"

 services:
   web: